Lightweight Distributed Gaussian Process Regression for Online Machine Learning: Lightweight distributed GPR

 \end{theorem}

-The two theorems indicate that RaDGPR leverages inter-agent communication to improve transient and steady-state learning performance; meanwhile, no agent suffers from degraded learning performance.
-This improvement of learning performance is achieved by the fact that the agents with higher dispersion of the data samples (or observation noise of higher variance) benefit from those with lower dispersion (or observation noise of lower variance) via communication.
+The two theorems indicate that LiDGPR leverages inter-agent communication to improve transient and steady-state learning performance; meanwhile, no agent suffers from degraded learning performance.
+This improvement of learning performance is achieved by the fact that the agents whose data samples have higher dispersion (or observation noise has higher variance) benefit from those with data samples having lower dispersion (or observation noise having lower variance) via communication.
 Next we elaborate on the fact.